Azure-Samples/Microchip-SAM-IoT-Wx/README.md

     <img src=".//media/image15.png"/>

-### Step 2: Prepare your SAM-IoT board to connect to Azure
+### Section 2: Prepare your SAM-IoT board to connect to Azure

 This step serves two purposes: